microsoft/pxt-arcade/docs/skillmap/turkey/turkey2.md

 - :paint brush: Click the checkerboard image and change it to the **cage** tile.

-- :id card: To give the playser a point for each turkey it saves, snap a
+- :id card: To give the player a point for each turkey it saves, snap a
 ``||info:change score by [1]||``
 block into the new container.